josephjs1dev/go-simple-ioc/README.md

 What this library does is create IoC container that implements IoC principle in golang.
 The container will be the injector and will inject any dependencies defined to actual struct using method injections in simple ways.

+## Inspiration
+This library is inspired from [golobby/container](https://github.com/golobby/container) especially how it handles reflections, but with more additional features and other change in implementation and binding/resolve flow.
+1. Instead of initiating instance immediately for singleton flag, this library only initiates when calling resolve function only.
+2. This library does not throw panic (except if you call function started with `MustXXX`).
+3. Adding metadata information to enable tag with a custom name for struct property.

 ## Features

 ### Bind singleton